thewchan/uxf/README.md

 it is empty.

 An `IMPORT_FILE` may be a filename which does _not_ contain a `.` (i.e.,
-doesn't have a file suffix), in which case it is a “system” UXF file provided by the UXF processor itself.
-(Currently there is just one system file, `ttype-test`, purely for testing.)
+doesn't have a file suffix), in which case it is a “system” UXF provided by the UXF processor itself.
+(Currently there are just two system UXFs, `complex` and `fraction`.)
 Or it may be a filename with a relative or absolute path (or no path and taken to be in the same folder as the `.uxf` file that refers to it) or in a folder in the `UXF_PATH`.
 Or it may be a URL referring to an external UXF file.
 For non-system files a